Privacy Policy

 In addition to federal law, Nevada law places more stringent limitations on the disclosure and use of mental health information, genetic information, communicable disease information and blood and urine tests.

 Nevada’s Communicable and Sexually Transmitted Disease Act (“the Act”) is set out in NRS 441A.
-NRS 441A.220 governs the disclosure of “all information of a personal nature” about or provided by any person who has one of 66 listed communicable diseases.
-It authorizes only certain disclosures of that information.
+NRS 441A.220 governs the disclosure of “all information of a personal nature” about or provided by any person who has one of the reportable communicable diseases listed with the Center for Disease Control & Prevention (CDC).
+NRS 441A.220 authorizes only certain disclosures of that information.

 1. For statistical purposes, provided that the identity of the person is not discernible from the information disclosed;